 - Practice drawing long fur: Using long strokes use the same formula and criss-cross the lines.
 Perfect lines look wrong.
 Add wisps of stray hair to add realism.

-Practice Drawing Birds
+Drawing Prompts for Birds

 I’m including these drawing ideas because we all have access to birds wherever we live.
 If nothing else you can visit your local park and feed the birds.
 Urban birds are tame enough to get reasonably close and you don’t need any fancy camera gear to get references.